shaunhey/sros-arm/README.md

 sros-arm
 ========

-Research operating system for ARM processors
+sros-arm is a research operating system for ARM processors.
+Its primary target will be the Raspberry Pi computer.